 Hello and Welcome to Autism at Home

-Autism at Home helps families who have children with autism and related disorders to set-up and maintain effective home-based play programmes, designed specifically for your child.
+Autism at Home helps families who have children with autism and related disorders to set-up and maintain effective and holistic home-based play programmes, designed specifically for your child.

 The home-based programme uses specialised play therapy to enhance the social and cognitive development of your child.
 The play programme is individually tailored for your child and family.